 New in watchOS 3, the function you will use to pause and resume your workout are part of HKHealthStore, pause workoutSession and resume workoutSession.

 Events that you will receive are paused and resumed, which you may already know from previous iOS releases.

 Now let's talk about motion events.

+This is new in watchOS 3.
 The motion pause and motion resume events.

 So let's go back into our SpeedySloth demo application and see how we can incorporate some of the concepts we just learned about.